 "Exactly.
 We took the only road that guaranteed safety.
 Sorry for the fans.
 You will see, we will make up for it in two weeks in France".

-Flavio Briatore is forced to play defense.
-It's a role that doesn't suit a pure striker.
-The Renault boss has to accept the letter from Michelin telling him not to race, he has to counter the offensive by Bernie Ecclestone who instead asks him to put the leader of the World Championship, Fernando Alonso, and Giancarlo Fisichella on the track for at least five laps , to save form and offer a shred of entertainment to the Speedway's 130.000 spectators.
-But the Italian manager is forced to say no, he who after the attack of 11 September (and the accident involving Alex Zanardi a few days in a Formula Cart race) was ready to kick his drivers (and also those of the others) who simply asked for a ban on overtaking on the first lap.
+Flavio Briatore is forced to play defence.
+It is a role that does not suit a pure striker.
+The Renault boss has to accept the letter from Michelin telling him not to race, he has to counter the offensive by Bernie Ecclestone who instead asks him to put the leader of the World Championship, Fernando Alonso, and Giancarlo Fisichella on the track for at least five laps, to save face and offer a shred of entertainment to the Speedway's 130.000 spectators.
+But the Italian manager is forced to say no, he who after the attack of 11 September (and a few days later the accident involving Alex Zanardi in a Formula Cart race) was ready to kick his drivers (and also those of the others) who simply asked for a ban on overtaking on the first lap.
 Ecclestone did not like his position and as he left the circuit he limited himself to saying:

 "I did what I could, this is a bad day".

-"We are for the safety of the riders.
-Whatever the thing to do for the safety of the riders, it must be done, otherwise we refuse to race".
+"We are for the safety of the driver.
+Whatever we have to do for the safety of the drivers has to be done, otherwise we refuse to race".

-There was the possibility of replacing the tires before the start, then being sanctioned by the Federation.
+There was the possibility of replacing the tyres before the start, and then being sanctioned by the Federation.

-"It's the same thing: the riders risk even when the tires are in order.
-I don't send them out on the track for two hours and then see them disqualified".
+"It's the same thing: the drivers are at risk even when the tyres are good.
+I don't send them out on the track for two hours only to see them being disqualified".

-Flavio Briatore leads the protest Michelin's mistake relaunches Ferrari's ambitions.
+Flavio Briatore leads the protest as Michelin's mistake relaunches Ferrari's ambitions.

-"Yes, there was an error from our tire suppliers.
+"Yes, there was an error from our tyre suppliers.
 They admitted it, we can't kill them".

 How did you spend the hours before the Grand Prix?
 You have been locked in meetings for hours without being able to find a solution.

-"We tried to do our job, in complete safety for the riders.
-If the Federation had authorized us to do what we asked, we would have left.
+"We tried to do our job, respecting the safety of the drivers.
+If the Federation had authorised us to do what we asked, we would have raced.
 It didn't happen and the consequence was inevitable".

 Unavoidable?

-"We had a letter from Michelin in our hands warning us not to race because the tires would not last the whole race.
+"We had a letter from Michelin in our hands warning us not to race because the tyres would not last the whole race.
 How would you have behaved?"

 What were your requests?

 "A chicane between turns 12 and 13, where you travel at over 300 km/h, would have been enough.
 It would have served to slow down the cars.
-We were also willing to start behind the riders on the Bridgestone tyres, giving up the points.
-Proposals rejected".
+We were also willing to start behind the drivers on the Bridgestone tyres, giving up the points.
+Proposal rejected".

 Well, those were bold requests.
 Were you surprised by the rejection?

 "I'm just saying we found a wall.
-And we couldn't have chosen otherwise: faced with a supplier who tells us that the tires are dangerous, we have to protect the safety of our riders".
+And we couldn't have chosen otherwise: faced with a supplier who tells us that the tyres are dangerous, we have to protect the safety of our drivers".

-Seventy-three laps, just one emotion and that's already been a lot, given the situation.
+Seventy-three laps, just one emotion and that has already been a lot, given the situation.
 Michael Schumacher and Rubens Barrichello gave themselves a battle for a few minutes, between lap 50 and lap 51.
 In the first stop, the World Champion had lost a few seconds too many and the Brazilian had taken the lead.
 The German pursued determined as always, to recover.
 When Rubens made his second pit stop, Schumacher picked up the pace and set a lap record, among other things.
 After entering the pits, Schumacher also returned to the track very fast.
 The F2005 of the Brazilian driver arrived on his trajectory.
 Barrichello attempted to overtake, but he went too wide and went off the road, cutting across the track, and then rejoining behind his teammate.
 It would have been a joke if the two Ferraris had excluded each other.
-It was the only thrill, apart from those caused by the spectators when they definitively understood that the race would have been truncated, without the presence of fourteen competitors including the two current leaders of the standings, Fernando Alonso and Kimi Raikkonen.
+It was the only thrill, apart from those caused by the spectators when they definitively understood that the race would have been crippled, without the presence of fourteen competitors including the two current leaders of the standings, Fernando Alonso and Kimi Räikkönen.
 A huge disappointment and a lot of anger, given that some troublemakers went so far as to throw bottles of water and cans of beer on the asphalt.
 A gesture of enormous danger: one cannot imagine what would have happened if one of these objects had hit the cars in the race or, even worse, the drivers.
 However, tensions were not lacking in the pits.
 Michael's first stop caused some concern.
-It seemed to the driver that there was something strange in his car that had precarious grip.
-So the technicians of the Maranello team preferred to check the suspension and tire pressure as best as possible, especially the one most used, i.e. the rear left.
+It seemed to the driver that there was something strange in his car with a precarious grip.
+So the engineers of the Maranello team preferred to check the suspension and tyre pressure as best as possible, especially the most used one, i.e. the rear left.
 This mishap, which cost Schumacher three or four seconds, was basically the episode that gave the most interest to a race that could not be as spectacular or hard-fought as others.
-In addition to the challenge between Schumacher and Barrichello, who had no team orders nor were they driven from the pits, at least until three quarters of the Grand Prix when obviously the technical manager, Ross Brawn, via radio warned the two drivers not to do anything stupid, the poorest and boycotted United States Grand Prix in history lived on the fight for third place on the podium.
+In addition to the challenge between Schumacher and Barrichello, who had no team orders nor were they given directions from the pits, at least until three-quarters of the Grand Prix when the technical director, Ross Brawn, warned the two drivers not to do anything stupid via radio, the poorest and most boycotted United States Grand Prix in history lived on the fight for third place on the podium.

-Starring Tiago Thiago Monteiro and Narain Karthikeyan with the Jordan-Toyotas, and Christijan Albers and Patrick Friesacher with the two Minardi-Cosworths.
-In the end it was Tiago Monteiro, Portuguese from Porto, 29 years old, in his first season in Formula 1 with a brilliant but not exceptional past in the other categories, who beat his direct rivals.
-For Jordan of the Canadian tycoon of Russian origin Alexander Shnaider these are the first points after those conquered last year in Canada by the very good Nick Heidfeld who now demonstrates his qualities with the Williams-BMW.
+Starring Tiago Monteiro and Narain Karthikeyan with the Jordan-Toyotas, and Christijan Albers and Patrick Friesacher with the two Minardi-Cosworths.
+In the end, it was Tiago Monteiro, Portuguese from Porto, 29 years old, in his first season in Formula 1 with a brilliant but not exceptional past in the other categories, who beat his direct rivals.
+For Jordan, owned by the Canadian tycoon of Russian origin Alexander Shnaider, these are the first points after those conquered last year in Canada by the very good Nick Heidfeld who now demonstrates his qualities with the Williams-BMW.
 Paul Stoddart, owner of Minardi, does not talk about the result of Albers and Friesacher.
-The Australian limited himself to justifying the presence of his cars on the track, because in the morning Jordan had broken the front of the nine manufacturers who are fighting against the FIA, deciding to participate in the race.
+The Australian limited himself to justifying the presence of his cars on the track because in the morning Jordan had broken the front of the nine manufacturers who were fighting against the FIA, deciding to participate in the race.
 However, he too collects precious points that he would never have dreamed of gaining on a track like the American one.
-Everything can have a weight and two measures, when needed.
+Everything can have double standards when needed.

 "Formula 1 in America is dead".

-Jacques Villeneuve says it, many think it.
+Jacques Villeneuve says it, and many think it.
 The United States Grand Prix becomes a farce: two Ferraris in front, two Jordans in the middle, two Minardis in the rear, all in the points.
-They are the only teams capable of racing.
+They were the only teams who were able to race.
 The other seven had to give up after completing the formation lap which allowed the race to be validated.
 The public neither understood nor was warned.
-130,000 people had paid from 85 to 150 dollars to attend a certain type of show and when they realized the hoax they lost their patience.
+130.000 people had paid from 85 to 150 dollars to attend a certain type of show and when they realised it was a hoax, they lost their patience.
 Cans and plastic bottles flew onto the track (one exploded under Barrichello's wheels).
-People booed, gestured with their thumbs pointing down, shouted insults towards the innocent six, the only ones who attempted to honor their sporting commitment.
+People booed, gestured with their thumbs pointing down, and shouted insults towards the innocent six, the only ones who attempted to honour their sporting commitment.
 The great hoax of Formula 1 had begun on Saturday morning, saturated with technology to the point of becoming a slave to it.
-Michelin had informed its seven customers that the tires had a defect, an unspecified problem which had caused Ralf Schumacher to crash in practice (the French technicians later discovered that it was a manufacturing defect).
-Regularly as Michelin ensures that - provided you change the inflation pressure and other adjustments of the single-seaters - there are no risks on a single lap.
-Once the pole position was archived (well done Trulli, and also clever in loading very little petrol: he had already understood that the race would not take place and he capitalized on all the glory possible), the negotiations begin, Michelin has 2000 new tires sent from France and in the meantime , invoking safety issues, calls for an exception to the regulation that allows you to change tyres.
-Nick Shorrock, director of Michelin Formula 1, writes to Charlie Whiting, race director and FIA delegate:
+Michelin had informed its seven customers that the tyres had a defect, an unspecified problem which had caused Ralf Schumacher to crash in practice (the French engineers later discovered that it was a manufacturing defect).
+Qualifying went ahead as usual, with Michelin ensuring that - provided you change the pressure and other adjustments of the single-seaters - there are no risks over a single lap.
+Once the pole position was archived (well done Trulli, and also clever in loading very little fuel: he had already understood that the race would not take place and he capitalised on all the possible glory), the negotiations began, Michelin had 2000 new tyres sent from France and in the meantime, invoking safety issues, called for an exception to the regulation that allows you to change tyres.
+Nick Shorrock, director of Michelin Formula 1, wrote to Charlie Whiting, race director and FIA delegate:

 "We can't race with these tyres.
-We are asking for a change to the track (a chicane, ed) that reduces the speed between turns 12 and 13 (300 km/h out, ed)".
+We are asking for a change to the track (a chicane, ed) that reduces the speed between turns 12 and 13 (300 km/h at the exit, ed)".

-"The riders can slow down in that corner, use other tires, with consequent penalties, or change one worn tire at a time, provided there are valid safety reasons".
+"The drivers can slow down in that corner, use other tyres, with consequent penalties, or change one worn tyre at a time, provided there are valid safety reasons".

 Michelin insists and the FIA's response becomes more ironic and weighty:

-"The sanction probably wouldn't be exclusion from the softs, but in any case such as to discourage anyone who wanted to try again".
+"The sanction would probably not be disqualification from the race, but still such as to discourage anyone who wanted to try again".

 And on the question of the chicane: